Sample a myriad of local flavours prepared specially for you.

 The Place de la Grange ronde is a hard-to-miss landmark and it’s as good a place as any to start exploring Mansonville.
 Nowadays, it’s the venue for a Saturday market and also for shows and exhibitions.
 You can also set off along the Incomparable Potton Tourist Circuit to explore some of the scenic areas in the village environs.

 L’Euro-Delli for Polish charcuterie, Owl’s Bread Bakery, for bread and pastries and Maison Reilly for its excellent homemade meals.
 What if the weather is good?
 Make up a picnic and eat it at Place Manson, the Round Barn or on the banks of the river at Place du Moulin.
+Why not take the opportunity to go pick some camerises, blueberries and aronia berries at the Champs Mère-Terre?

 By bike, along the Cyclo-route de Potton, by boat, on the North Missisquoi River or on foot along the trails towards the Réserve naturelle des Montagnes Vertes (Green Mountain Nature Reserve) or on Owl’s head itself.
 Any one of these outdoor options in this Cœur villageois will awaken you to the wonders of marvellous Mansonville!